-Suspect allegedly leads Ascension deputies on chase before drug bust; two arrested
+Suspect allegedly led Ascension deputies on chase before drug bust; two arrested

 Latest Weather Blog

-Suspect allegedly leads Ascension deputies on chase before drug bust; two arrested
+Suspect allegedly led Ascension deputies on chase before drug bust; two arrested

 ASCENSION PARISH - A Thursday night vehicle pursuit that ended with two arrests, the confiscation of a large amount of meth, and a suspect attempting to kick his way out of the back window of a patrol unit began with a reported domestic disturbance that brought Ascension Parish deputies to a home on Beech Street in Gonzales.